Where can I go?

 During your project, you will also have the support of your supervisor at your place of work.
 They will be on hand to give you help and advice throughout your time on the project.

-Going the extra mile is something that comes naturally to our staff, and we believe it makes our projects just that little bit special.
+Going the extra mile is something that comes naturally to our staff, and we believe it makes our projects all the more special.

 Are the countries safe?